-To remotely deploy the Malwarebytes Endpoint Agent on Mac devices, Apple requires end users to grant Full Disk Access and allow our kernel extension.
+To remotely deploy the Malwarebytes Endpoint Agent on Mac devices, Apple requires end users to grant Full Disk Access for macOS 10.15+ and allow our kernel/system extension.
 Normally, end users must manually go to their Mac Settings to grant these permissions which allow Malwarebytes to properly function.
 This article describes how you can remotely deploy the Endpoint Agent to your Macs and bypass these prompts.

 Your Mac endpoints must have a User Approved Mobile Device Management (UAMDM) configured.
 You can enroll devices with Apple's Device Enrollment Program.

 An MDM profile loaded remotely via SSH or similar does not qualify as a UAMDM.